 This was used earlier, but it does not work on Sierra or El Capitan.
-If your OS X is 10.10 or above, follow below mentioned steps.
+If your OS X is 10.10 or above, follow the below-mentioned steps.

-Step 5: Drag and Drop the files into Terminal window.
-This will create the path to each file to remove command which you entered earlier.
+- Drag and Drop the files into the Terminal window.
+This will create the path to each file to remove the command which you entered earlier.

-The deleting process will start and take couple of minutes or more depending on the files size.
+The deleting process will start and take a couple of minutes or more depending on the size of the file.

-Now you have your Trash emptied of the stubborn files and folders which wouldn’t have deleted just like that.
+Now you can empty your trash MAC from the stubborn files and folders which wouldn’t have been deleted just like that.
 And remember files deleted using Terminal will not be restored and be extra cautious while selecting the files from Trash.
-If you need any help in restoring files from Trash or otherwise, you can refer the above-mentioned link.
+If you need any help in recovering files from Trash or otherwise, you can refer to the above-mentioned link.

 Senior Editor, Content Analyst and a fan of exceptional customer service.
 John develops and publishes instructional and informational content regarding partition management, Windows hot-fixes, data management and computer troubleshooting.